wing5wong/artisan-whs-static/source/_news/2020-09-23_2nd-in-the-2020-showquest-open-section.md

 show_in_slider: true
 date: 2020-09-23T22:22:36.040Z
 ---
-**Congratulations to our talented Stage Art team placing 2nd in the 2020 Showquest Open Section.
+**Congratulations to our talented Stage Art team placing 2nd in the 2020 Showquest on Screen, Wellington Open Section.
 A wonderful effort by you all!  💚🥈**

 **A big thank you to Sasha Matthews for the time given to Showquest and all of the students involved!  😁**